You Asked, We Answered

-All leathers used for Percy Stride shoes are calf leather which is durable and shows less abrasions if scuffed for scratched.
+All leathers used for Percy Stride shoes are calf leather which is durable and shows fewer abrasions if scuffed or scratched.

-Hi-Shine leather is simply more treated - a polymer coating is applied to the leather creating a longer lasting shine.
-A hi-shine often shows less abrasions and also fewer creases once the shoe is worn.
+Hi-Shine leather is simply more treated - a polymer coating is applied to the leather creating a longer-lasting shine.
+A hi-shine often shows fewer abrasions and also fewer creases once the shoe is worn.
 It can be highly polished to create a patent effect.

 Patent - The most treated form of calf leather.
 The shoe is extremely shiny and very easy to clean.
 A simple patent spray will suffice to brighten the shine for an occasion.